SerenityJS/serenity/README.md

 - First you will need to initialize the folder using Yarn.
 Copy and run the command `yarn install`, follow any steps that may appear on screen.

 - Next you are now ready to build the project, since the project is coded in TypeScript, it will first need to be compiled to JavaScript before running.
-To do this, run the command `yarn run build`, this command will then compile the project into JavaScript.
+To do this, run the command `yarn build`, this command will then compile the project into JavaScript.

 - Finally you are now ready to start the Serenity server.
-To do this run the command `yarn run launch`, you should then see the server starting.
+To do this run the command `yarn dev`, you should then see the server starting in the console.
-  If you are making modifications to the source code and do not want to rebuild the project each time, run the command `yarn run dev:launch`.
-This will run the source TypeScript files without having to build each time.